ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

     file_data_type
-      The type of data that is (or will be) stored in the file specified in *path*.
+      The type of data that is (or will be) stored in the file specified in :emphasis:`path`.

       Maps to FILEDATA on z/OS.